Blephilia ciliata

 Blephilia ciliata is a species of herbaceous perennial plant in the Lamiaceae (mint) family native to central and eastern North America.
 It is commonly called downy wood mint.
 Other common names include downy pagoda-plant, sunny woodmint and Ohio horsemint.

 Description

 Blephilia ciliata grows as a perennial herb reaching 40 to 80 cm high.
 The central stem is generally unbranched, except if it is damaged, side stems may form.
 As with many other plants in the mint family, the stem is 4-angled (square).
 Leaves are sessile, lightly toothed, and mildly fragrant when crushed.
 They are broadly ovate to lanceolate, are arranged oppositely on the stem, and measure up to 3.5 in long and 1.5 in across.
+Additionally, the basal leaves stay green through winter.

 The inflorescence is a spike toward the end of the stem with 1 to 5 dense, headlike clusters spaced separately along the stem.
 Each of these clusters has numerous flowers resting on a pair of leaflike fringed bracts slightly longer than the flowers.
 Flower petal color can range from blue, purple or white.